what is ACCA

 Career Opportunities

 With the ACCA qualification, jobs are not in short supply.
-In demand anywhere, ACCA members can be found in different fields of practice: public practice, corporate finance, and government, being a financial accountants, auditors, and financial analysts.
+In demand anywhere, ACCA members can be found in different fields of practice: public practice, corporate finance, and government being financial accountants and financial analysts.

 Global Mobility

-As was mentioned above, one of the most important advantages of ACCA is its global mobility.
-Being an ACCA member enables individuals to work in more than 180 countries without needing an additional qualification, hence making their path to international career opportunities easier.
+Being an ACCA member enables individuals to work in more than 180 countries without needing an additional qualification.
+Hence making their path to international career opportunities easier.

 Networking Opportunities

-With membership, ACCA opens a world to several hundreds of thousands of finance professionals throughout the world.
+With ACCA membership, the ACCA program opens a world to several hundreds of thousands of finance professionals throughout the world.
 It is a great networking tool that will be helpful in career development by way of mentoring, collaboration, and growth in the career line.

 Continuous Professional Development (CPD)